 - Patients should inform all doctors (Health Care Professionals) about being a contact lens wearer. - Patients should always inform their employer of being a contact lens wearer.
-Some jobs may require use of eye protection equipment or may require that the patient not wear contact lenses.
+Some jobs may require use of eve protection equipment or may require that the patient not wear contact lenses perform a slit lamp examination to assess adequate fit reassessment (see PATIENT MANAGEMENT section).